 Discover the remote chapel of St Michel atop the lonely Montagne St Michel, which overlooks the boggy marshland of Yeun Elez, said to be a gateway to Hell.

-Step into the world of King Arthur at Brocéliande, the fabled Breton forest in the legends, which is today the Forest of Paimpont.
+Step into the world of Arthurian legend at Brocéliande, the fabled Breton forest in the legends, which is today the Forest of Paimpont.
 This bewitching woodland is full of magical streams and fairy pools amongst the twisting oak trees and the granite rocks that litter the forest floor.

 Visit the Valley of No Return where Morgan le Fay imprisoned unfaithful men until Lancelot lifted her spell and freed them, or find the legendary Fountain of Youth.